 It seems that Pausanias (or his sources) may have been slightly exaggerating in claiming that the construction of the stadium almost exhausted the suppply of marble at the quarries on Mount Pendeli.
 Marble is still quarried there today.
 Pentelic marble was used to restore the stadium at the end of the 19th century, and more recently other ancient monuments such as the Parthenon.

 The Panathenaic Stadium (Παναθηναϊκό Στάδιο, Panathinaiko Stadio), nicknamed the Kallimarmaro (Καλλιμάρμαρο, literally beautiful marble), is the only stadium in the world built entirely of marble.
 The U-shaped, 50,000-seat stadium replaced the first stadium here, built by Lycurgus (Λυκούργος) around 330 BC on the site of the old Panathenaic racecourse, between the hills Agra (Άγρα) and Ardettos (Αρδηττού), south of the Ilissos river.
 It was the location of the games of the Great Panathenaea festival, held every four years in honour of Athena.

 After the prohibition of pagan religious festivals and games by Emperor Theodosius I in the late 4th century AD, the stadium was abandoned.
 During the Middle Ages most of its marble was plundered for use as building material elsewhere, and its remains gradually became covered in earth and forgotten.
 It was excavated and partially restored in 1869.
 The Zappas Olympics, financed by the wealthy Greek benefactor Evangelis Zappas (Ευάγγελος Ζάππας), were held here in 1870 and 1875.
-Following a more complete restoration in 1895 (work continued until 1900) by the architects Ernst Ziller and Anastasios Metaxas (Αναστάσιος Μεταξάς), it was the venue for the opening and closing ceremonies of the first modern Olympic Games in 1896, and 4 of the 9 sports were contested here.
+Following a more complete restoration in 1895 (work continued until 1900) by the architects Ernst Ziller and Anastasios Metaxas (Αναστάσιος Μεταξάς), it was the venue for the opening and closing ceremonies of the first modern Olympic Games in 1896, and four of the nine sports were contested here.